Coast Trek Employment

 Instructors (2 positions)

 Apply Here: Online Job Application

 As a Coast Trek instructor your will help guide our students on a coastal journey to observe and document the changes over time that have occurred and continue to take place within our marine ecosystems.
 Instructors will need to be familiar with field techniques used to explore various habitats and organisms.It is preferred that instructors have a marine geology, paleontology, and meteorology background to instruct our "trekkies" about the forces that have altered our local coastline.
-Familiarity with shark paleobiology is a plus.
+Familiarity with shark paleobiology or turtle biology is a plus.
 Program includes field trips to the beach, marsh, fouling station, coquina outcrop, Cape Fear River, fossil quarry, NOAA weather station, local TV station, Snow's Cut, Center for Marine Science and a research cruise.

 Student ages: 10 - 14

 - Provide "hands-on, feet-wet" instruction for campers age 10-12

 - Supervise campers on land and water (including on boats), in classroom, in the field, and during lunch

 - Provide first aid to campers